Named1ess/FreeFugu/README.md

 ## License

-Apache-2.0 for all OpenFugu code (`LICENSE`).
+Apache-2.0 for all FreeFugu code (`LICENSE`).
 Third-party material is fetched, not redistributed; trained weights carry the Llama 3.2 license.
 See `NOTICE`.